codex-team/deployserver/README.rst

 deployserver
 ============

-Deploy your project automatically when git branch was updated.
+Deploy your project automatically when git branch was updated via GitHub webhooks.

 Usage
 -----